nginx-clojure/nginx-clojure.github.io/Directives.md

 * **Default**:	—
 * **Context**:	http

-Defines class paths.
-When '/*' is used after a directory path all jar files and sub-directories will be used as the jvm classpath. e.g. If /opt/mylibs has below structure.
+Defines class paths those are separated by "`:`" (Unix like OS) or "`;`" (Windows) .
+When '`/*`' is used after a directory path all files and direct sub-directories will be used as the jvm class path entries. e.g. If /opt/mylibs has below structure.

 ```
 /opt/mylibs/
 -----------/a.jar
 -----------/b.jar
+-----------/c.zip
------------/classes   (sub-directory)
+-----------/classes   (direct sub-directory)
------------/resources (sub-directory)
+-----------/resources (direct sub-directory)
 ```

 And we use below declaration.